dcurtin91/couchsurf-network/README.md

 ## Running the App Locally

-To set up the Couchsurf Network locally:
+To set up the CouchSurf Network locally:

 1. Clone this repository to your local machine.
 2. Install dependencies: